dotnet/runtime/Documentation/design-docs/dllmap.md

 Mono already provides a feature that addresses the problem of cross-platform p/invoke support.
 Mono’s [Dllmap](http://www.mono-project.com/docs/advanced/pinvoke/dllmap/) enables to configure p/invoke signatures at runtime.
-By providing an XML configuration file, user can define a custom mapping between OS-specific library names and methods.
+By providing an XML configuration file, user can define a custom mapping between OS-specific library names and method names.
 Thanks to that, even if a library defined in DllImport is incompatible with an OS that is currently running the application, a correct unmanaged method can be called (if it exists for this OS).

 In Mono Dllmap feature custom mapping can be tightly specified based on the OS name, CPU name and a wordsize.